 One of the things that I always advise people to do is to take things in small manageable steps, and I take that same approach to changing your footwear.
 If you think of a rigid shoe with a positive heel as an orthopedic cast, taking it off and walking your 5 to 10K steps a day is a little bit like taking off an arm cast and trying to bench press hundreds of times.
 If you’re wearing traditional padded walking shoes and try to switch to minimalist footwear in one go, I promise you won’t like it!
 Switching over slowly will protect you from unnecessary pain, and support you in reducing leg and foot pain over time.

 Last month I gave you some foot exercises to help you train to make the switch.
 Here is another video that gives you more exercises, this time for plantar fasciitis.
-These exercises here are helpful because Plantar fasciitis is oftentimes a result of underutilized, over-stretched feet or worse, flip flops.
+These exercises here are helpful because Plantar fasciitis is oftentimes a result of underutilized over stretched feet or worse, flip flops.

 Create an expectation that this will be a slow process.
 Take your time and wear the new shoes for 30 minutes each day for a week.
 Continue to do your exercises and gradually increase your minimalist shoe time by 15 minutes a day if you can tolerate it.

 Now that we have the training out of the way, how are you going to choose a pair of shoes?

 If you have been wearing heavily padded sneakers or trainers with a lot of arch support and any amount of toe spring (an upward curve of the toe), I suggest going to a transitional minimalist shoe first.